 In the 1980s, the fading downtown got its second wind and became a quaint destination point.
 Farmland turned into suburbs for Baltimore and Wilmington (Delaware) workers.
 Historic downtown buildings began their renovation into pubs and shops

 Downtown Havre de Grace & Historic District

 Restaurants have taken up the buildings near the water with the river view.
-Shops are spread out through the downtown if you’re up for the stroll.
+Shops are spread out throughout the downtown if you’re up for a stroll.